 Homemade Tools – equipment and materials

 Gouges and flat tools can be made from high carbon steel.
 This is now rarely used for commercial turning tools, apart from cheap starter sets.
-High speed steel has replaced carbon steel.
-Tipped tools are usually scrapers, the tips being HSS or tungsten carbide.
+High speed steel has almost completely replaced carbon steel.

 High carbon steel was known as tool steel, and once was the only choice for making tools.
 Carbon steel tools can take a very good cutting edge.
 They can do just about anything that modern high speed steel tools can do.
 But they are less resistant to abrasive wood, so need frequent sharpening.
 And they lose their temper easily with heat.
 So they need more care when grinding, and lathe speeds must be lower.